 It’s best not to force a platform and to identify what social channels align with your business goals and audiences.
 Recognizing the tone of a platform is important.
 Take the time to assess if a platform fits your business or organization’s values before investing time and effort into building a following.

 You don’t need to be on all platforms.
 Choose the ones that make sense for your objectives.
 Organizations that appear on all platforms without connecting with any of the users can negatively impact how the brand or business looks to prospective audience members.

-Sometimes it seems easier for a business to consumer company vs. business to business to capture attention and build audiences across social platforms.
+Sometimes it seems easier for a business-to-consumer company vs. a business-to-business to capture attention and build audiences across social platforms.
 However, more studies are showing B2B businesses are seeing big benefits to using social media.
-It stands true that quality content and strategy works for any business or organization.
+It stands true that quality content and strategy work for any business or organization.
 Like all good marketing, social media marketing is about capturing the story of what is at the heart of a business or organization and connecting with key audiences.

-Creating quality content is time consuming and expensive so unless you are checking to see what is working, you are bound to waste time, money, and energy.
+Creating quality content is time-consuming and expensive, so unless you are checking to see what is working, you are bound to waste time, money, and energy.
 Always be aware of the numbers.
 Most social platforms have great backend analytics that can be used to review the success of each of your posts and campaigns.
-Using the analytics, test out post types and see what kinds of content gets the most engagement and views.
+Using the analytics, test out post types and see what kinds of content get the most engagement and views.
 Brainstorming more content based on what performs well is key to connecting your message with your audience and growing awareness for your organization.

 Across all social platforms, consistency is key.
 Posting regularly and responding to messages and comments helps your posts be seen and discovered by other potential audience members.

 Not only does consistency help boost your presence to planform algorithms, but it also communicates to your audience that your brand is trustworthy, dependable, and connected.
 You have the potential to turn your followers into ambassadors when you prove your brand presence is solid and dependable.